cloudcreativity/ddd-modules/docs/guide/infrastructure/units-of-work.md

 One really important point to note is that you **must** use a singleton instance of the unit of work manager for the duration of the unit of work.

-The same instance must be injected both into the domain dispatcher, plus the middleware that wraps command handlers, integration event notifiers and queue job handlers.
+The same instance must be injected both into the domain event dispatcher, plus the middleware that wraps command handlers and integration event consumers.

 You can (and should) dispose of this instance once the unit of work is complete.
 To do this, we provide middleware that allows you to setup and tear down the unit of work manager for each operation.